 Can't trigger content

 error Problem: You can't trigger your content through the Google Assistant using TTS audio.

 - "Play news about $topic."

-- The Google Assistant provides up to three articles from different news publications through TTS audio playback.
-Ranking is determined algorithmically.
+- If you're still having trouble, it may be because ranking is determined algorithmically.
+The Google Assistant provides up to three articles from different news publications through TTS audio playback.
 For more information about how Google ranks articles, see How Search works.

 - Contact your Google representative or audio news support.

 More audio solutions